 - the radio related information transported in a transparent container between a source eNB and target gNB during E-UTRA-NR Dual Connectivity.

+The RRC protocol is also used to configure the radio interface between an IAB node and its parent node [2].

 2 References